julian-prieto/battleship-game/README.md

 You can also save current game by pressing the SAVE GAME button.

 You lose if you surpass the max number attempts (for example, `50` failed attempts in `HARD mode`).

+To check your last 10 games you can access the `SCORES` section in the application.

+Both Save/Load Game and Scores are being saved in LocalStorage for sake of simplicity, but can be extended to use something external like firebase+google oauth.